psimm/prophet_shiny/README.md

 The app is online on [Shinyapps.io](https://psim.shinyapps.io/prophet).

 To run this app on your computer, clone the repository and run `renv::restore()` to install the required packages.
+Use the `fetch_gtrends.R` script to add more time series.